New name: Current Journal of Applied Science and Technology

 Current Journal of Applied Science and Technology will have 36 issues per year.
 Each issue will be running issue and all officially accepted manuscripts will be immediately published online.
 State-of-the-art running issue concept gives authors the benefit of 'Zero Waiting Time' for the officially accepted manuscripts to be published.
 This journal is an international journal and scope is not confined by boundary of any country or region.

 Disclaimer: As per the recommendation of different reputed indexing organizations and following the requests of researchers and editors, title of this journal has been changed.
 ‘British Journal of Applied Science & Technology’ continued as ‘Current Journal of Applied Science and Technology'.
 This international journal has no connection with any scholarly society or association or any specific geographic location or any country (like USA, UK, Germany, etc).
-This is an independent journal run by SCIENCEDOMAIN international.
+This is an independent journal.
 Legal contact address of editorial office and other offices are available in this link.

 2. Its publication is permitted by all authors and after accepted for publication it will not be submitted for publication anywhere else, in English or in any other language, without the written approval of the copyright holder.
 The journal may consider manuscripts that are translations of articles originally published in another language.
 In this case, the consent of the journal in which the article was originally published must be obtained and the fact that the article has already been published must be made clear on submission and stated in the abstract.

 3. It is compulsory for the authors to ensure that no material submitted as part of a manuscript infringes existing copyrights or the rights of a third party.